Pierlam/ExpressionEvalSamples/README.md

 ## Description
 The solution contains samples of the ExpressionEval library published on nuget.
 ExpressionEval is an Expression Evaluator back-office component.
-It enables you to evaluate easily comparison (Or, And and Not) or logical expression (=, <>, >, <, <=, >=) in a application.
-Comparison and logical can be mixed, as you want.
-It's possible to use variable in the expression.
-This component is a library provided in .NET Standard 2.0 and also in .NET Framework 4.5.
+Expression are provided as raw string.
+It enables you to evaluate easily: logical (Or, And and Not), comparison (=, <>, <=, <, >, >=) or calculation (+, -, *, /) in an application.
+Possible to use variable and function call.
+The component is configurable: double decimal separator, string tag,...
+This component is a library provided in .NET Standard 2.0 and in .NET Framework 4.5.

 The library on nuget:
 https://www.nuget.org/packages/Pierlam.ExpressionEval/